 Equine Health Symposium

 This set of seminars will provide attendees with the most up-to-date information currently available in a variety of topics, including, but not limited to, Neurology, Orthopedics, Nutrition, Preventative Care, Diagnostic Imaging, and Infectious Disease.
 Each day is tailored to a specific audience.
-The program on February 2nd is focused on the veterinarian, veterinary technician, and veterinary student where lectures will be related to hot topics and trends in equine veterinary medicine.
-February 3rd will have two tracks, one for the veterinarian, technician, and veterinary student, and the other for the owner, caretaker, and rider.
+The program on February 8th is focused on the veterinarian, veterinary technician, veterinary student, and farrier where lectures will be related to hot topics and trends in equine veterinary medicine.
+February 9th will have two tracks, one for the veterinarian, technician, veterinary student and farrier, and the other for the horse enthusiast.

 All proceeds will support the North Carolina State University College of Veterinary Medicine Equine Health Program and the Student Chapter of the American Association of Equine Practitioners at North Carolina State University (SCAAEP).

-For the 2013 Equine Health Symposium, SCAAEP has reached out beyond NCSU, to bring in two special guest speakers, Dr. Kevin Haussler and Dr. Steve Reed.
+For the 2014 Equine Health Symposium, SCAAEP has reached out beyond NCSU, to bring in three special guest speakers, Travis Burns, Dr. Chris Kawcak, and Dr. Scott Morrison.

 Guest Speaker Bios

-February 2 & 3, 2013 - Veterinarian, Veterinary Technician, & Veterinary Student Program
+February 8 & 9, 2014 - Veterinarian, Veterinary Technician, Veterinary Student, & Farrier Program

 This set of lectures will provide the practicing veterinarian and veterinary technician with the most current information available on topics such as orthopedics, neurology, diagnostic imaging, pain management, and infectious disease.
 This course will offer 7 hours CVME credit on Saturday and 7 hours CVME credit for Sunday.

-Veterinarians, technicians, and students attending the February 2nd course are welcome to attend the February 3rd Owner Program at no additional charge.
-An excellent chance to mingle with horse owners, caretakers, and riders.
+Veterinarians, technicians, students and farriers attending the February 8th course are welcome to attend the February 9th Horse Enthusiast Program at no additional charge.
+An excellent chance to mingle with horse owners and caretakers.

 Registration Fees Include: